Refined universality for critical KCM: upper bounds: Balanced models with infinite number of stable directions

 \subsection{East mesoscopic dynamics}

-Given that the bound we are aiming for in \cref{th:main}\ref{log0} is much larger than those in previous sections, there is a lot of margin and our reasoning will be far from tight for the sake of simplicity.
+Given that the bound we are aiming for in \cref{th:main}\ref{log0} is much larger than those in previous sections, there is a lot of margin and our reasoning is far from tight for the sake of simplicity.